Isaac Newton: University of Cambridge

 In June 1661, Newton was admitted to Trinity College at the University of Cambridge.
 His uncle the Reverend William Ayscough, who had studied at Cambridge, recommended him to the university.
 At Cambridge, Newton started as a subsizar, paying his way by performing valet duties until he was awarded a scholarship in 1664, which covered his university costs for four more years until the completion of his MA.
 At the time, Cambridge's teachings were based on those of Aristotle, whom Newton read along with then more modern philosophers, including René Descartes and astronomers such as Galileo Galilei and Thomas Street.
 He set down in his notebook a series of "Quaestiones" about mechanical philosophy as he found it.
 In 1665, he discovered the generalised binomial theorem and began to develop a mathematical theory that later became calculus.
 Soon after Newton obtained his BA degree at Cambridge in August 1665, the university temporarily closed as a precaution against the Great Plague.

 Although he had been undistinguished as a Cambridge student, his private studies and the years following his bachelor's degree have been described as "the richest and most productive ever experienced by a scientist".
 The next two years alone saw the development of theories on calculus, optics, and the law of gravitation, at his home in Woolsthorpe.
-The physicist Louis Trenchard More suggesting that "There are no other examples of achievement in the history of science to compare with that of Newton during those two golden years."
+The physicist Louis Trenchard More writes that "There are no other examples of achievement in the history of science to compare with that of Newton during those two golden years."

 Newton has been described as an "exceptionally organized" person when it came to note-taking, further dog-earing pages he saw as important.
-Furthermore, Newton's "indexes look like present-day indexes: They are alphabetical, by topic."
+Ilan Mochari wrote in 2015 that Newton's "indexes look like present-day indexes: They are alphabetical, by topic."
 His books showed his interests to be wide-ranging, with Newton himself described as a "Janusian thinker, someone who could mix and combine seemingly disparate fields to stimulate creative breakthroughs."
+William Stukeley wrote that Newton "was not only very expert with his mechanical tools, but he was equally so with his pen", and further illustrated how Newton's lodging room wall at Grantham was covered in drawings of "birds, beasts, men, ships & mathematical schemes. & very well designed".
+He also noted his "uncommon skill & industry in mechanical works".